 Helping Families Grow Better Food

 Nearly 70% of people in lower income countries depend on growing their own food or buying it locally, yet they often go without sufficient nourishment.
 Foods such as corn, rice, and cassava serve as the backbones of diets in the communities in which Helen Keller Intl works, but they deliver too few nutrients to sustain children and family members.
-Children and mothers are particularly vulnerable to nutritional deficiencies, resulting in conditions like anemia for mothers and poor infant health such as underdeveloped and compromised immune systems, physical and cognitive delays in children, and sometimes malnutrition, or worse.
+Children and mothers are particularly vulnerable to nutritional deficiencies, resulting in conditions like underdevelopment and compromised immune systems, anemia for mothers, and physical and cognitive delays in children, malnutrition, or sometimes worse.

 The combined impact of COVID-19, climate crises, and ongoing conflict – both local and global – has put struggling families further at risk of hunger and malnutrition.
 As costs of foods, fuel, and fertilizer rise, families living on an income of $1-2 a day are being forced to choose between nutritious foods and essentials like healthcare, education, and family needs.